 Mr. Speleers, when I first saw “Eragon,” I thought, ‘What are the odds that a young man of seventeen gets to play a leading role in a blockbuster, opposite Jeremy Irons and John Malkovich.’
 How do you look back now to your first film?

-It wasn’t something I could never have expected.
+I could never have expected that.
 Even now, looking back, the whole moment was a whirlwind.
 It was pretty much two years of my life, I was a young kid, I was still at school minding my own business—passionate about acting and drama—but I had no experience in front of the camera.
 And then within two weeks after a couple of auditions, I was suddenly off to Eastern Europe, thrusted in this world of a hundred dollar movie, horseriding every day, working with Jeremy Irons, an Oscar-winning actor.
 It was strange, because the whole thing was so surreal, it daunted to me quite recently in life that it went with such a pace, it was such a juggernaut, and I never really had the time to take stock of what it all meant.
 I never expected to be in that position.
 Looking back—and you should never look back with too much regret—I think I could have done things differently, knowing what I know now.
 But we say that in life anyway.
 The choices I could have made as an actor… I didn’t know anything about being in front of the camera, it was a very exposing position, and an incredible position.
 Without going through that, I couldn’t have continued to be working in the film industry, and I wouldn’t have gone on my journey which is a fun path.
 But I do believe—or I wish—I had a little bit more diligence in my approach.
 I was a young kid then, and it was tough at times.

-[The trailer of “Eragon”]
+The trailer of “Eragon”